-Similar logics (or semantics) for action composition are found in [22, 13, 21, 2, 32].
+Similar logics (or semantics) for action composition are found in [26, 18, 25, 2, 36].
 Action model logic is often referred to as (the) dynamic epistemic logic.
 As said, we use the latter more generally, namely to denote any update logic with an epistemic interpretation.

-Arrow update model logic Generalized arrow update logic [16] is a (indeed) generalization of arrow update logic where the dynamic modalities for information change formalize execution of (pointed) arrow update models, structures akin to the action models of action model logic.
+Arrow update model logic Generalized arrow update logic [21] is a (indeed) generalization of arrow update logic where the dynamic modalities for information change formalize execution of (pointed) arrow update models, structures akin to the action models of action model logic.
 In this contribution, instead of generalized arrow update logic we call it arrow update model logic (AUML).
-The arrow updates of [15] correspond to singleton arrow update models.
+The arrow updates of [20] correspond to singleton arrow update models.
 The next Section 2 formally introduces them.
 The above is also an example of arrow update model execution - Section 6 explains how to get action models from arrow update models and vice versa, and to what extent they define the same update.
 Quantification over information change Another extension of update logics is with quantification over updates.
-Arbitrary public announcement logic (APAL) adds quantification over public announcements to PAL [4].
-Arbitrary arrow update logic (AAUL) [28] extends arrow update logic with quantifiers over information change induced by arrow updates: it contains dynamic modalities formalizing that there is an arrow update after which φ .
-Arbitary action model logic (AAML) by Hales [12] add quantifiers over action models to AML.
-In arbitrary arrow update model logic (AAML) by Hales [12] add quantifiers over action models to the logical language.
+Arbitrary public announcement logic (APAL) adds quantification over public announcements to PAL [5].
+Arbitrary arrow update logic (AAUL) [32] extends arrow update logic with quantifiers over information change induced by arrow updates: it contains dynamic modalities formalizing that there is an arrow update after which $\varphi$ .
+Arbitary action model logic (AAML) by Hales [14] add quantifiers over action models to AML.
+In arbitrary arrow update model logic (AAUL), the topic of this paper, we add quantifiers over arrow update models to the logical language.
 It is like Hales' arbitrary action model logic.
-Refinement modal logic (RML) [8] has a modality representing quantification over updates, but does not have (deterministic/concrete) update modalities in the object language to quantify over.
-We will show that the AAML and AAUML quantifier behaves much (but not quite) like the refinement quantifier in RML.
+Refinement modal logic (RML) [9] has a modality representing quantification over updates, but does not have (deterministic/concrete) update modalities in the object language to quantify over.
+We show that the AAML and AAUML quantifier behave much (but not quite) like the refinement quantifier in RML.
 Section 7 is devoted to it.